About

 Beth Fitzpatrick is a British conductor currently studying at the Royal Welsh College of Music and Drama.
 She is the incumbent Female Conductor trainee at Opera North for the 25/26 Winter season.

-Beth obtained a BA in music at St Peter’s College, Oxford and a Master of Studies (MSt) in Music Performance at New College, Oxford.
+Beth obtained a BA in Music at St Peter’s College, Oxford, and a Master of Studies (MSt) in Music Performance at New College, Oxford.
 During this time, she studied with Cayenne Ponchione-Bailey and Hilary Davan Wetton.
 Conducting highlights from Oxford include staged productions of Mozart’s Le nozze di Figaro and Don Giovanni, as well as being chorus master and assistant conductor of performances of Mahler’s ‘Resurrection’ Symphony and the world premiere of Ethel Smyth’s ‘A Song of Love’ cantata.